nasa/Common-Metadata-Repository/README.md

 4. `lein repl`
 5. Once given a Clojure prompt, run `(reset)`

+Note that the `reset` action could potentially take a while, not only due to the code reloading for a large number of namespaces, but for bootstrapping services as well as starting up worker threads.

 #### Building and Running CMR Dev System from a Jar

 1. `cd cmr/dev-system`